-The 5th Gas Fuelled Ships Conference, a three-day technical conference providing the very latest information on LNG as a fuel for the future, will be held in Stavanger, Norway on 25-27 November 2014.
+The 5th Gas Fuelled Ships Conference, a three-day technical conference providing the very latest information on LNG as a fuel for the future, was held in Stavanger, Norway on 25-27 November 2014.

 The Gas Fuelled Ships Conference, the longest running small scale LNG conference, provides a platform for all LNG stakeholders who want to explore the implications, challenges and benefits of LNG as a maritime fuel.